apache/flink/docs/content.zh/release-notes/flink-1.19.md

 ##### [FLINK-32514](https://issues.apache.org/jira/browse/FLINK-32514)

-`ProcessingBacklog` is introduced to demonstrate whether a record should be processed with low latency or high throughput. `ProcessingBacklog` can be set by source operators, and can be used to change the checkpoint internal of a job during runtime.
+`ProcessingBacklog` is introduced to demonstrate whether a record should be processed with low latency or high throughput. `ProcessingBacklog` can be set by source operators and can be used to change the checkpoint interval of a job during runtime.

 #### Allow triggering Checkpoints through command line client